 4. Unrealistic expectations

-If you find yourself holding out for the perfect apartment, you can miss out, because the apartments you saw that were good but didn’t quite meet your standards will be snapped up by other renters.
+If you find yourself holding out for the perfect apartment, you can miss out, because the apartments you saw that were good but didn’t quite meet your standards can be snapped up by other renters.

-Padilla says try to find an apartment that checks off your top three boxes, like location, square footage, the quality of a building, or a doorman, all while staying within your budget.
+Try to find an apartment that checks off your top three boxes, like location, square footage, the quality of a building, or a doorman, all while staying within your budget.

 5. Anxious parents